chili-epfl/easy-performance-analyzer/samples/README.md

   - **real-time**: Demonstrates the basic usage of easy-profiler
   - **compiler-optimization**: Demonstrates the effects of compiler optimization on code speed
+  - **multithreaded**: Demonstrates the usage with multiple threads running the same profiling blocks

 Linux Build
 -----------